Chief Investment Officer Summary

 In trying to describe directed brokerage credits, people have used an analogy of “frequent flyer miles.”
 In the case of directed brokerage, these credits are generated by trading securities, either stocks or bonds, with certain brokers.
 How much is created and who uses the credits is up to the plan sponsor to dictate.
 The use of these credits is blended between the underlying investment manager and the plan sponsor.
 At CalSTRS, the credits are used primarily by the Teachers’ Retirement Fund; however, we do allow some of our external managers to use some of the credits generated from their trading activity with our assets to purchase research needed for their investment process.

 Directed brokerage/soft dollars remain an oddity of the highly-competitive financial marketplace.
 They make auditors and regulators uneasy because they don’t feel like real dollars yet they do have a monetary value.
 After a discussion by the Teachers’ Retirement Board in 2007, the use of directed brokerage was shifted to other budget sources.
-Staff has continued that plan so that any credits created in 2015 were rebated back to the fund rather than used to offset the budget.
+Staff will continue that plan so that any credits created in 2014 will be rebated back to the fund rather than used to offset the budget.

-In the past, the use of directed brokerage credits offered both a budget offset and financial flexibility.
-Having the use of this system provided the Investments Branch the ability to be nimble in procuring the highest quality research services.
+Over the past decade, the use of directed brokerage credits has offered both a budget offset and financial flexibility.
+Having the use of this system has provided the Investments Branch the ability to be nimble in procuring the highest quality research services.
 By discontinuing the use of credits, this flexibility has been eliminated.
 This annual report details credits generated and the credits spent for the past year.
 Additional pages outline the income statement for the calendar year and the process of how the credits flow.
 Lastly, we include a glossary of the terms used in this program.